 That combination was far too strange to attract the musically conservative fans of contempo Christian pop.
-Indie rock types, on the other hand, embraced it while regarding the religious content with suspicion.
+On the other hand, indie rock types embraced it, but regarded the religious content with suspicion.
 Admittedly, the Famile was easily misunderstood as a prank, considering their stage costumes (doctor and nurse uniforms, the better to convey a “healing mood”), campy choreography and Daniel’s tantrum-on-helium vocals.

-Among the latter is Sufjan Stevens, the wunderkind whose solo efforts (“Come On Feel the Illinoise” was 2005’s indie sales and critical sensation) have by now eclipsed Smith’s work.
-Hearing Stevens’ often stunningly beautiful music alongside Smith’s has the unfortunate if unintended effect of making the latter’s seem amateurish.
+Among the latter is Sufjan Stevens, the wunderkind whose own solo efforts (“Come on Feel the Illinoise” was 2005’s indie sales and critical sensation) have by now eclipsed his own work; hearing Stevens’ often stunningly beautiful music alongside Smith’s has the unfortunate if unintended effect of making the latter’s seem amateurish.